danieaneta/Web-App-Builders-Bootcamp/extra_resources/project_resources/color_picker_app_resources/color_picker_doc.md

 1. Create an input field for color selection.
 2. Add an event listener to detect when the color changes.
 3. Update the background color of a div dynamically.

+## IMPORTANT: Create the Javascript (script.js) which corresponds to the html and css files.